gregsmi/cpg-deploy/azure/README.md

    - Reads `deployment.env` to determine the correct account and resource names for the current deployment
    - Ensures that you are logged into the correct Azure tenant (and attempts to log you in if not)
    - Creates a resource group, a storage account, and a container within that account
+   - Creates a service principal with the appropriate permissions to perform the deployment and uploads its credentials to storage
    - Initializes Terraform using the newly-created storage account and container to contain centralized backend state
-   - Creates a file `terraform.tfvars` that contains deployment-specific variables
+   - Creates a file `terraform.tfvars.json` that contains deployment-specific settings. **DO NOT check this file in - it contains SP credentials.**

+   > _Note: the logged-in user running the script below must have subscription `Owner` and tenant `Global Administrator` privileges in order to be able to create the requisite initial resources and assign necessary creation privileges to the new deployment service principal._

    ```bash
    chmod u+x terraform_init.sh